-Education – Some companies require a college degree, or a specific type of certification.
-If they say you must have a B.A. and all you’ve got is an Associate’s Degree–or no degree at all–it may get you eliminated unless your experience is so strong that it overshadows the lack of degree.
+Education – Some companies require a college degree or a specific type of certification.
+If they say you must have a B.A. and all you’ve got is an Associate’s Degree–or no degree at all–it may get you eliminated unless your experience is so strong that it overshadows the lack of a degree.
 In this case, it might make sense to put your experience first and the education last.
 I worked with a Regional Sales Manager that had no formal sales education and had not completed a university degree in Geography.
 He had multiple offers despite this as he placed his experience first

 Job Turnover – If your job history shows too many short stints over a limited time period, it can read as a negative: you might be a job-hopping flight risk.
 You seemingly can’t hold down a job…perhaps you don’t get along with others well… there may have been performance issues that got you fired–the imagination creates all kinds of possible scenarios!
 Likewise, significant unexplained gaps between jobs can be red flags that will get you eliminated.
-There may be perfectly valid reasons for having a lot of jobs within a short period (mass layoffs, position was eliminated, company went out of business, etc.).
+There may be perfectly valid reasons for having a lot of jobs within a short period (mass layoffs, the position was eliminated, the company went out of business, etc.).
 I would advise briefly listing the reasons for short job stints right next to the dates on your résumé to avoid this obvious red flag.

 It is important to take these into consideration when applying and not be discouraged.
-It is often for these reasons why individuals will seek the help of a professional résumé writer as they have the experience in helping clients overcome and position themselves in the best possible light.
+It is often for these reasons why individuals will seek the help of a professional résumé writer as they have experience in helping clients overcome and position themselves in the best possible light.

 Dorothy is a certified résumé writer with 25 years of experience in providing career advice and support to 5,000 professionals in diverse industries including technology, science, gaming, trades, finance, manufacturing, warehouse, and administration to find fulfilling careers.
-Through her work she has gained a solid understanding of the needs of British Columbia’s dynamic labour force.
+Through her work, she has gained a solid understanding of the needs of British Columbia’s dynamic labour force.
 Her expertise in developing résumés, LinkedIn profiles, and cover letters has helped her clients move forward in their careers.
-For more information visit www.fwt.bc.ca or contact email@example.com
+For more information visit www.fwt.bc.ca or contact firstname.lastname@example.org